THE KINGDOM OF GOD

 Click scripture link to read online or HERE to listen online (then click the symbol of the audio speaker above the scripture portion on the right-hand side).

 GOOGLE MAPS – To see where the photo was taken, click HERE.

 Key Verse: Romans 14:17

 What a contrast! …the kingdom of man (Rome pictured above) and the Kingdom of God.
 Man is impressed by great buildings, pomp and circumstance.
-God is impressed by humble people who can worship Him fully under a tree, or anywhere.
+God is impressed by humble people who pray, read His Word and worship Him consistently wherever they happen to be.

 The emphasis in today’s reading is about food in Rome.
-Almost all the meat and vegetables sold in the markets had been presented to the gods as a sacrifice.
-This offended the consciences, particularly of Jews (remember the dietary laws we read about in Leviticus).
+Almost all of the meat and vegetables sold in the markets had been presented to the gods as a sacrifice.
+This offended the consciences of those striving to be pure before God, particularly the Jewish believers (remember the dietary laws we read about in Leviticus).
 Many new believers in Jesus who started off in peace and joy have had their freedom withered away by legalism.
 Paul deals with this issue in several of his letters, notably Galatians.
-Here, in Romans, he raises the same issue and warns believers against being bound up in rules about appropriate food and drink.
+Here in Romans he raises the same issue and warns believers against being bound up in rules about appropriate food and drink.
 While the legalist may strive for righteousness, he or she will never achieve it.
 This matter caused Paul to take a stand against Peter (read Galatians 2:11-21).
 Paul declared that Christ died in vain if righteousness comes through the Law.

 PRAYER FOR TODAY:

 Lord God, I’m learning that holy living comes through Your Holy Spirit living within me, not from keeping religious rules and regulations, not eating certain foods, etc. Please fill me up more and more with peace and joy in the Holy Spirit.
 By faith, I am truly free to be a faithful follower of Jesus in Your Kingdom!
 In Jesus’ Name I pray.
 Amen!